kartavya2000/Sat_solver_Trajectory/README.md

 1. Pull the directory inside the directory where minisat executable is located.
 2. The positions of obstacles are saved in `obstacles.txt` in the format:
    - First line gives the number of obstacles - K
-   - After that K lines each has the position of $ith$ obstacle in the format (x+y*N) where x, y are coordinates
+   - After that K lines each has the position of ith obstacle in the format (x+y*N) where x, y are coordinates
 3. To generate the trajectory run `./run.sh <Time-Steps>`.

 The file trajectory.txt contains the final result of the path of two robots.